DaTanUmanitoba/VAE4Drug/README.md

-## Part of the implementation is inspired by and based on the work of:
+## Part of the implementation is inspired by the work of:
 https://github.com/benatorc/fast_explore/ (Mostly the part of the Graph embedding for molecules )

 ## Folder structure: